 OUR CORE VALUE

 We celebrate and value diversity at Mandala.
-It has been part of our guiding philosophy since our founding.
+These words have been part of our guiding philosophy since our founding:

 “To support cultural, religious, racial, and socio-economic diversity that is representative of our community.”